-Two series of bonds have been sold to date, providing \$182 million for much needed projects.
-The third and final series of \$63 million is expected to be sold this Fall.
-Some of the Measure J Bond Projects completed include: a new multi-purpose room and classroom building at Joe Michell K-8 School, the East Avenue Middle School classroom building, the Granada High School aquatic and athletic complex, and a District-wide video projection and voice enhancement system.
-Major projects that are currently in progress include the Livermore High School physical education and athletics complex and the East Avenue Middle School renovation.
+All the bonds have been sold, providing \$245 million for much needed projects.
+Most all of the major Measure J Bond Projects have been completed.
+This includes: a new multi-purpose room and classroom building at Joe Michell K-8 School, the East Avenue Middle School classroom building, the Granada High School Aquatic and Athletics Complex, the Livermore High School Physical Education and Athletics Complex, the East Avenue Middle School renovation and a District-wide video projection and voice enhancement system.
+Major projects that are currently still in process include the Livermore High School Aquatics Center and HVAC and Fire Alarm upgrades.